ComScore

 • Run Time: 1 hour 52 minutes

-If you’re in the very small minority of parents who haven’t already seen the latest Disney sensation, Encanto, all you really need to know is that it does actually rock.
+If you’re in the very small minority of parents who haven’t already seen the Disney sensation, Encanto, all you really need to know is that it does actually rock.
 The music is fantastic, the humor is on-point, the characters are refreshingly complex, the animation is stunning and the storyline about hurt and healing within a family is truly moving.
 Let’s just say we’re fans.

 3. Moana (2016)